Toward claiming a detection of gravitational memory: Introduction

 \section{Introduction}

-\emph{Gravitational memory}~\cite{Zeldovich:1974gvh,Turner:1977gvh,Braginsky:1985vlg,Braginsky:1987gvh,Christodoulou:1991cr,Ludvigsen:1989cr,Blanchet:1992br,Thorne:1992sdb,PhysRevD.44.R2945,Favata:2008yd,Favata:2009ii,Favata:2010zu,Barnich:2009se,Bieri:2013ada,Pasterski:2015tva,Nichols:2017rqr,Garfinkle:2022dnm,Zosso:2024xgy} is defined as a permanent change of proper distances in the metric of an asymptotic spacetime.
+\emph{Gravitational memory}~\cite{Zeldovich:1974gvh,Turner:1977gvh,Braginsky:1985vlg,Braginsky:1987gvh,Christodoulou:1991cr,Ludvigsen:1989cr,Blanchet:1992br,Thorne:1992sdb,PhysRevD.44.R2945,Favata:2008yd,Favata:2009ii,Favata:2010zu,Barnich:2009se,Bieri:2013ada,Pasterski:2015tva,Nichols:2017rqr,Garfinkle:2022dnm,Zosso:2024xgy} is defined as a permanent offset in the radiation-carrying metric component of an asymptotic spacetime, which manifests itself as a permanent change in proper distances between freely falling test masses.
 More precisely, it represents a \emph{net effect} associated with the zero-frequency limit of the gauge field supporting the radiation.
-As a formal zero-frequency mode, memory is deeply connected to soft theorems, famously identified by Weinberg~\cite{Weinberg_PhysRev.140.B516}, which universally govern the infrared structure of scattering events.
-This universal dependence on asymptotic energy-momentum is a defining characteristic of gravitational memory and can be understood through its connection to spacetime symmetries defined in an idealized asymptotic limit~\cite{Bondi:1962px, Sachs:1962wk, FrauendienerJ, Ashtekar:2014zsa, Compere:2019gft, DAmbrosio:2022clk, Goncharov:2023woe, Mitman:2024uss, DeLuca:2024cjl}.
-From that point of view, the memory effect is naturally interpreted as a transition between inequivalent vacua, characterized by a non-zero vacuum expectation value.
+As a formal zero-frequency mode, memory is closely connected to soft theorems, first identified by Weinberg~\cite{Weinberg_PhysRev.140.B516}, which universally govern the infrared structure of scattering processes.
+This universal property can be understood through its connection to Bondi–van der Burg–Metzner–Sachs (BMS) spacetime symmetries defined in an idealized asymptotic limit~\cite{Bondi:1962px,Sachs:1962wk,FrauendienerJ,Ashtekar:2014zsa,Compere:2019gft,DAmbrosio:2022clk,Goncharov:2023woe,Mitman:2024uss,DeLuca:2024cjl,Bhattacharjee:2019jaf}.
+From that point of view, the memory effect is naturally interpreted as a transition between inequivalent vacua characterized by a nonzero vacuum expectation value.
 This threefold connection between memory, soft factors, and asymptotic symmetries is known as the infrared triangle~\cite{Strominger:2014pwa,Strominger:2017zoo}.
 Although subleading infrared effects are sometimes also referred to as ``memory''\footnote{More specifically, the subleading gravitational effect is known as \emph{spin memory}, while the leading low-frequency effect considered here is termed \emph{displacement memory}.}, we will reserve the term throughout this work for the leading, net zero-frequency effect.
 In particular, we distinguish gravitational memory associated with gravitational radiation from analogous leading effects in other field theories, such as electromagnetic memory in electrodynamics~\cite{Bieri:2013hqa,He:2014cra,Campiglia:2015qka,Pasterski:2015zua,Kapec:2015ena,Zosso:2025orw}.

 A direct measurement of gravitational memory would therefore provide an experimental window into foundational principles of radiation theory.
 However, in the gravitational case, a permanent change in the vacuum configuration of the asymptotic spacetime metric is not directly detectable with current gravitational-wave observatories.
 This limitation arises because gravitational-wave detectors are designed to measure time-dependent signals within a finite frequency band, dictated by instrumental and environmental noise sources.
 As a consequence, they are fundamentally insensitive to the final, constant memory offset, in the sense that once a radiation burst has passed, it is not possible to verify a permanent displacement of the test masses.\footnote{This is equally true for ground-based and space-based detectors alike: in all cases, uncontrolled low-frequency noise prevents a direct observation of a permanent shift.} Instead, detectors can only access the time-dependent part of a displacement memory signal, namely the transition between the initial and final constant values.